shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 argocd admin initial-password -n argocd
 ```

-And use it to login
+And use it to log in

 ```bash
 argocd login ARGOCD-IP